Nicolas Deslauriers

 Nicolas Deslauriers Bio

-Nicolas Deslauriers is a Canadian professional ice hockey left winger for the Philadelphia Flyers of the National Hockey League (NHL).
-He was drafted in the third round, 84th overall, by the Los Angeles Kings at the 2009 NHL entry draft.
-His play has been described as a mix between an enforcer and a grinder.
-Deslauriers has established himself as a versatile player, contributing both offensively and defensively throughout his career.
+Nicolas Deslauriers is a Canadian professional ice hockey left winger known for his physical, hardworking style of play.
+He was drafted in the third round, 84th overall, by the Los Angeles Kings at the 2009 NHL Entry Draft.
+Throughout his career, his game has been described as a mix between an enforcer and a grinder.

 Early Life and Background